mit-crpg/OpenMOC/docs/source/usersguide/processing.rst

     # Setup solver and converge the source
     ...

-    # Plot the fission rates in each FSR in a 500 x 500 pixel image
+    # Plot the fission rates in each SR in a 500 x 500 pixel image
     plot.plot_fission_rates(solver, gridsize=500)

-A depiction of the energy-integrated FSR fission rates for the C5G7 benchmark (:file:`/OpenMOC/sample-input/benchmarks/c5g7`) is illustrated in :ref:`Figure 9 <figure_fission_rates>`.
+A depiction of the energy-integrated SR fission rates for the C5G7 benchmark (:file:`/OpenMOC/sample-input/benchmarks/c5g7`) is illustrated in :ref:`Figure 9 <figure_fission_rates>`.

 .. _figure_fission_rates: